Data from the Australian Health Policy Collaboration at Victoria University shows children's bike sales have dropped by 22 per in the past decade.

 University of Sydney's Professor Chris Rissel, director of the NSW Office of Preventive Health, says this is an unhealthy trend that needs to be corrected.

-"The fact that children don't have bikes means that their not likely to be riding them," the public health expert said.
+"The fact that children don't have bikes means that they're not likely to be riding them," the public health expert said.

 He says low bike ownership is likely to have an impact on activity levels among children, which are already worryingly low.